RogueDrifter/Rogue_TDM/README.md

 ## Updates

 I plan on adding more textdraws and progressing for levels and upgrading weapons if i feel like its worth it.

+## Credits

+SovietComrade is credited for the map, rest of the script is basically done by me.